 Funding US assets by US dollar borrowings and local retained earnings.
 This means that the impact of movements in the exchange rate is limited to accounting adjustments in the Group's consolidated accounts.
-The overall impact on the results for the current year is immaterial; an accounting loss of £9.9 million arises in reserves on the re-translation of the opening net book value of assets in the USA
+The overall impact on the results for the current year is immaterial; an accounting gain of £13.7 million arises in reserves on the re-translation of the opening net book value of assets in the USA